kamerynjw/kamerynjw.github.io/teaching/2020/math321/syllabus.md

 * 25% Homework

+A key goal of this class is to teach you how to write mathematics.
+A portion of the in-class work and homework will be writing assignments.
+For these assignments, you will have the opportunity to rewrite your work in response to feedback from me and your peers.
+Students must adequately complete all writing assignments to pass the course with a ‘D’ or better.
+Students who do not complete all writing assignments will get a D- or an F and will not earn W Focus credit.

 Grades will be assigned based upon the standard F to A scale.
 I do not anticipate this happening, but I reserve the right to later move the intervals downward if I decide a curve is necessary.

 * [93,100] A;